KRLV (AM): Sports KBAD

 KORK changed its call sign to KBAD on April 4, 1997 and began airing an all-sports format.
-It was known briefly as "K-BAD AM 920."
+It was known briefly as "K-BAD AM 920".

 KBAD was an ESPN Radio affiliate until March 3, 2008, when that programming was transferred to KWWN.
 It then picked up Fox Sports Radio programming from KENO, which in turn affiliated with ESPN Deportes Radio.
 KBAD aired The Jim Rome Show until its move to CBS Sports Radio, whose Las Vegas affiliate is KXST.

 On July 1, 2013, KBAD switched affiliations to NBC Sports Radio and rebranded as 920 The Game" On August 5, 2019, KBAD became one of the first terrestrial radio stations in the country dedicated entirely to sports betting, as the station became an affiliate of The BetR Network.

 As KRLV

 The call sign was changed to KRLV on March 20, 2020; the call sign was transferred from its sister station on 1340, now KKGK.

 On July 27, 2020, Lotus Communications announced that KRLV and KOMP would become the new flagship stations of the Las Vegas Raiders of the NFL after the team moved, and that KRLV would relaunch with a new on-air lineup as Raider Nation Radio.
 The new lineup and branding launched on August 3, 2020 including a morning show co-hosted by Clay Baker and Mike Pritchard, a show hosted by the Raiders lead beat writer at the Las Vegas Review-Journal and Lincoln Kennedy, a show hosted by J. T. the Brick, and a weekly show hosted by the team's head coach.
 The former "The Game" programming moved to KLAV.
 On January 11, 2021, the station added The Rich Eisen Show after dropping Mike Greenberg's show Greeny after it moved to a new timeslot.
 The second and third hours of the show are carried.
 Alongside the Raiders, the station is also the flagship station of the Las Vegas Aviators radio network and carries select games from the Sports USA Radio Network.
-KRLV also carries Vegas Vipers XFL games.
 The station otherwise features programming from SportsMap and the Vegas Stats & Information Network.

 Former programming

 In the 2019–20 season, KRLV (then KBAD) broadcast UNLV Rebels baseball and UNLV Lady Rebels basketball games.
 The station was previously an affiliate for the San Diego Chargers and was the flagship station of the former Arena Football League's Las Vegas Gladiators before they moved to Cleveland, Ohio.
+KRLV also carried Vegas Vipers XFL games.
 Boxing analyst Al Bernstein once had a weekday show on KBAD.